tanto2412/testReadTheDocs/docs/source/users.rst

 Users
 ======

 This feature enables admins to manage users.
-Admin can access this feature by navigating to "Users" section.
+Admin can access this feature by navigating to **Users** section.

 Admins can:
   - activate/deactivate users